 - If a dog does approach you, let it sniff you before petting it, and do not run away.

 - Stay calm.

 Staying vigilant of your kids and dogs while they interact is key when assessing if a dog feels uncomfortable around kids.
-If it does, the best thing to do is either remove the child or remove the dog, never forcing interactions and always remaining calm.
-Dogs are a major part of most family’s lives and come with major responsibility.
+If the dog seems anxious or uncomfortable, the best thing to do is either remove the child or remove the dog, never forcing interactions and always remaining calm.
+Dogs are a major part of many families’ lives, but they also come with major responsibility.
 Educating pet owners about their dogs and children’s behaviors can reduce a great deal of dog attacks on children.

 What to Do If a Dog Is Attacking a Child